aaslihanyildirim/GenYOLO-Leaf/README.md

   <img src="figures/genyolo.png" alt="Train Images and Labels" width="650"/>
 </div>

-## A Data-Centric and Open Source Framework for Generalizable Leaf Instance Segmentation Across Diverse Datasets.
-This repository contains the official code for the paper
+## GenYOLO-LEAF A Data-Centric and Open Source Framework for Generalizable Leaf Instance Segmentation Across Diverse Datasets by A. Yıldırım and R. Terzi.
-"GenYOLO-Leaf: A Data-Centric and Open Source Framework for Generalizable Leaf Instance Segmentation Across Diverse Datasets"
-by A. Yıldırım and R. Terzi.
 The paper will be made publicly available.